smalhar32/smalhar32/README.md

 - 🤔 I’m looking for help with oportunities
 - 💬 Ask me about java, python
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/shivam-malhar-56264a1a8/">Linked in</a>
-- ⚡ Fun fact: I don't know
+- ⚡ Fun fact: You should figure it out 😃